pgsandstrom/vscode-navigate-edit-history/README.md

 - `navigateEditHistory.moveCursorCancelNavigation`: Edits: Navigate back to beginning of stack before any jumps
 - `navigateEditHistory.clearEdits`: Edits: Clear All Edits

-This extension contributes the following settings "Set in User Preferences):
+This extension contributes the following settings (Set in User Preferences):

 - `navigateEditHistory.maxHistorySize`: Maximum number of entries for the edits history.
 - `navigateEditHistory.centerOnReveal`: When navigating to an edit outside the view, should we always put the edit in the center of the screen?